 [Section 136D inserted by No. 49 of 2010 s.
 36.]

 136E.
-Orders directed to adults
+Adult contravening s.
+136D order, consequences of

 (1) If an adult contravenes a parentage testing order or an order under section 136D, the adult is not liable to any penalty in relation to the contravention.

 (2) The Court may draw such inferences from the contravention as appear just in the circumstances.